Learn and Grow with Hands-On Experience

-- Build a network of healthcare professionals in your career field
+- Building a network of healthcare professionals in your career field

 How to Become a College Volunteer

-You can apply for the college volunteer program online.
-Along with your application, you’ll need to provide:
+You can apply online for the college volunteer program.
+All potential volunteers must pass a criminal background check.
+Along with your application, you’ll need to provide some supporting documents, including:

 - Proof of school attendance

-- Blue polo shirt with a volunteer patch, available for purchase
+- Blue polo shirt with a volunteer patch (to be purchased from University Health)

 - Tan or khaki-colored pants

-- Closed-toed shoes, worn with ankle-length or longer socks; no hide-away socks
+- Closed-toed shoes worn with ankle-length or longer socks (no-show socks are not permitted)

-- Picture identification badge that you wear at mid-chest or higher, at all times
+- Photo identification worn at chest level at all times

-As a University volunteer, you receive small tokens of our appreciation for being an active volunteer.
+In addition to our gratitude, you will also receive small tokens of our appreciation for being an active volunteer.
 For more information, ask a Volunteer Services representative.

 - Free annual health screening and flu shot